 The ferry is an essential mode of transit for expats living in Discovery Bay, Lamma Island, Park Island, or any of the other outlying islands favoured by foreigners.

 Ferries are, of course, subject to Hong Kong’s occasionally extreme weather conditions, and service can grind to a halt in the event of a typhoon.
-In these cases, employees may be asked to leave work early, or find a friend to stay with until the storm has died down.
+In these cases, employees may be asked to leave work early, or find a friend to stay with until the storm dies down.

 Taxis in Hong Kong

-Taking a taxi in Hong Kong is incredibly cheap in comparison to places like Tokyo or even some cities in Western Europe.
+Taking a taxi in Hong Kong is incredibly cheap compared to places like Tokyo or even some cities in Western Europe.
 Expats will soon realise that each driver's English proficiency and mapping skills can vary tremendously.
-There are three types of taxis: red, green and blue, each of which serves a particular area.
+There are three types of taxis: red, green, and blue, each of which serves a particular area.

 Ride-sharing applications such as Uber are also operational in Hong Kong and can be useful in avoiding communication problems with drivers.